nunchuk-io/resources/content/faq/_index.en.md

 {{</ faq >}}

 {{< faq "What happens to my bitcoin if Nunchuk goes down or ceases to exist?" >}}
-Nunchuk is a self-custodial wallet developed using open tools and standards.
-It means you always have complete control over the Bitcoin wallets created in Nunchuk.
-As long as you maintain proper backups, you can recover your Nunchuk wallets elsewhere using freely available software.
+Nunchuk is a self-custodial wallet developed using open standards ([seed phrase backup is defined in BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), while [wallet configuration backup is defined in BIP129](https://github.com/bitcoin/bips/blob/master/bip-0129.mediawiki)).
+That means you always have complete control over your funds.
+As long as you maintain proper backups, you can recover your Nunchuk wallets elsewhere.
 [Please click here to see our recovery guides](../wallet-recovery).
 {{</ faq >}}